USF Logo

 RESEARCH INTERESTS

-Inorganic Chemistry: hydrolytic chemistry, metal-DNA chemistry, chemical modeling, metal-centered oxidative stress, detoxification of toxic phosphoesters like pesticides and nerve agents, NMR of paramagnetic compounds
+Inorganic Chemistry: metal-centered hydrolytic chemistry and oxidation/oxygenation, metal-DNA chemistry, chemical modeling, metal-centered biological oxidative stress, detoxification of toxic phosphoesters such as pesticides and nerve agents, NMR of paramagnetic compounds

-Biochemistry: chemistry of Alzheimer disease-related metallo-β-amyloid, metalloproteins, metalloproteases, metalloantibiotics, peptides and proteins as "natural model systems", Magnetic Resonance Spectroscopies
+Biochemistry: chemistry of Alzheimer disease-related metallo-β-amyloid, metalloproteins, metalloproteases, metalloantibiotics and microecology, peptides and proteins as "natural model systems", Magnetic Resonance Spectroscopies

 Contact Information